raspberrypilearning/share-scratch/en/step_1.md

 --- /print-only ---

-- You can add instructions to tell other people how to use your project.
+- If you like, you can add instructions to tell other people how to use your project.

 --- no-print ---